-April 26, 2019 — "When I first tasting Albariño, I became very excited about this grape and knew we had to grow it", Steve Felten, Owner/President Klinker Brick Winery
+April 26, 2019 — "When I first tasted Albariño, I became very excited about this grape and knew we had to grow it", Steve Felten, Owner/President of Klinker Brick Winery

 As a result in 2013, Felten regrafted 10 acres of under-performing Chardonnay in Ted's Vineyard (alongside Alpine Road) with the Rías Baixas clone.
 In this regard, he leveraged the earlier work of Markus Bokisch who first planted Albariño in Lodi wine country back in 1999 and provided the vines to Felten.
 Today there are still only a handful of Lodi wineries producing Albariño, but the grape's potential is clear.
 Our Snooth group recognized this potential the very first evening during a dinner at Oak Farm Vineyards after sampling the Klinker Brick Winery 2018 Lodi - Mokelumne River Albarino ($15) and the Mettler Family Vineyards 2017 Estate Albariño ($20).
 Both of these wines were very reminiscent of their Spanish contemporaries.